maevic/node-watcher/README.md

 };

 var config = {
 	directory: '.', // The directory which will be watched for changes.
 If falsy, the parent directory of this module will be watched.
+Can be a string or an array of strings.
 	ignore: [ // ignore can be a string, regex, function or an array containing any of them.
 Has to be anymatch compatible, see https://github.com/es128/anymatch
 		/node_modules/,
 		/\.git/